Family Law Firm in Salt Lake City, Utah

 - Protection orders are often necessitated when domestic violence is threatened.
 They may also be requested by a party seeking to gain an advantage in a custody dispute.

 - Adoption and guardianship are alternatives that enable other responsible caregivers such as stepparents and grandparents the legal right to make important decisions regarding the welfare and protection of children.

 - Paternity actions can be made on behalf of either a mother or father who chooses to take responsibility and seeks to claim custody or visitation rights.

-- Prenuptual and Postnuptual Agreements can not only help protect assets, but it can also help clarify any debt issues.
+- Prenuptial and Postnuptial Agreements can not only help protect assets, but they can also help clarify any debt issues.
 We live in a time when divorce is more common, it is always wise to be informed.